 Volunteers meet at and return to Maria Gordon House at Lewisham.
 Transport to activities will be provided.

-- whether you are already volunteering with the St Vincent de Paul Society.
+- Whether you have previously volunteered, or are already volunteering, with the St Vincent de Paul Society.